Nonlinear Coupling between Motional Modes in Trapped Ion Quantum Processors: Results

 so that $[x,p]=i$ and $a_\mathrm{B} e^{-i\delta_\text{gate} t}+a_\mathrm{B}^\dagger e^{+i\delta_\text{gate} t} =\sqrt{2}\big[x\cos(\delta_\text{gate} t)+p\sin(\delta_\text{gate} t)\big]$.
 This normalization is consistent with Appendix~\ref{app:quantization}, where $x=Q/\epsilon_0$ and $p=P/\epsilon_0$ for the bus mode.
 We neglect far-off-resonant terms (including the carrier and counter-rotating components) under the usual Lamb-Dicke and rotating-wave approximations.

 The \MSGATE\ was simulated with the same parameters as Sec.~\ref{subsec:two_ion_crystal}, using $^{171}\mathrm{Yb}^+$ as a concrete example.
 The system was prepared in the joint motional ground state of the tilt and breathing modes and the ground spin state of the qubits.
 We scanned the gate time $T_\mathrm{gate}$ and the radial trapping frequency $\omega_y$ (the $y$-axis mode).
-The target Bell state was $\ket{\psi_\mathrm{target}}=(\ket{gg}-i\ket{ee})/\sqrt{2}$, and the reported fidelity is the overlap of the final spin state with $\ket{\psi_\mathrm{target}}$.
+The target Bell state was $\ket{\psi_\mathrm{target}}=(\ket{gg}-i\ket{ee})/\sqrt{2}$, and $\mathcal{F}$ denotes the fidelity between this target state and the reduced two-spin state at the end of the gate, obtained by tracing out the motional modes~\cite{Jozsa1994}.

 Figure~\ref{fig:n2_motional_detuning_vs_gate_time}\,(a) shows fidelity vs.\ $T_\mathrm{gate}$ and the frequency offset $\Delta\omega_y\equiv \omega_y-\omega_{y,\mathrm{res}}$, where $\omega_{y,\mathrm{res}}=(\sqrt{7}/2)\,\omega_z$ from Eq.~\eqref{eq:two_ion_resonance}.
 The secondary $x$-axis reports $T_\mathrm{gate}$ in $\mu$s; the primary axis uses $T_\mathrm{gate}/T_\mathrm{bus}$.
 Contours indicate fidelities $0.90$ (red dashed), $0.99$ (blue dotted), and $0.999$ (black solid).
 The lowest fidelities occur near the nonlinear resonance ($\Delta_{\mathrm{TTB}}=0$) and for longer gates.
 Fidelity improves as $T_\mathrm{gate}$ decreases (less time for nonlinear exchange), and the region with fidelity $<0.99$ \emph{expands} as $T_\mathrm{gate}$ increases, consistent with the off-resonant criterion $T_\mathrm{gate}\gtrsim |\Delta|/g^2$ from Sec.~\ref{subsec:MS_CO_intuition}.
 For the scan shown, all $\Delta\omega_y$ points correspond to small but nonzero TL amplitudes $S^{\mathrm{TL}}\!\gtrsim\!10^{-3}$, with the strongest impacts when $S^{\mathrm{TL}}\!\ge\!0.1$—the resonance criterion of Sec.~\ref{subsec:TLS}.